mchenliu/Capstone_Project_Spotify_Data_Analysis/3_Data_Analysis/README.md

 - **許嵩** and **G.E.M.**:
   These two artists show longer playtime relative to their play count, likely indicating entire albums were played rather than selective tracks.
 - **Jay Chou**, **Sodagreen**, and **Joker Xue**:
-  These artists rank lower but appear on both charts, showing steady and loyal engagement.
+  These artists rank lower but appear on both charts, showing steady and consist engagement.

 **Podcast Results**